MozillaIndia/mozindia/README.md

     $ mysql -u root

-At the mysql prompt, type this IF you want to create a MySQL user:
+At the mysql prompt, type this *if* you want to create a MySQL user:

     mysql> create user 'mozindia'@'localhost' identified by 'password_here';

-**Note:** *Please make sure the user/password you created here is the same as the one present in the settings(local.py) file discussed in the previous section*.
+**Note:** Please make sure the user/password you created here is the same as the one present in the settings(local.py) file discussed in the previous section.

 Then assuming both the username and database name are called 'mozindia',